HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Validation on real ASKAP observations

 \subsection{Imaging settings}

-Following the imaging considerations of \cite{wilber2023scalableI, wilber2023scalableII}, the measurement set is divided into 8 spectral windows, combining 36 channels each.
+Following the imaging considerations of \citet{wilber2023scalableI, wilber2023scalableII}, the measurement set is divided into 8 spectral windows, combining 36 channels each.
 The visibilities in each spectral window are concatenated together during imaging.
 The target image cube thus contains 8 spectral channels.
-Each channel has a pixel size of $4096 \times 4096$ and a cell size of 2.20 arcsec, achieving a final FoV of $2.57^\circ \times 2.57^\circ$, corresponding to a super-resolution factor of 2.22 at the highest-frequency channel and 2.91 at the lowest-frequency channel.
+Each channel has a pixel size of $4096 \times 4096$ and a cell size of 2.20 arcsec, achieving a final field of view of $2.57^\circ \times 2.57^\circ$, corresponding to a super-resolution factor of 2.22 at the highest-frequency channel and 2.91 at the lowest-frequency channel.
 The $w$-correction is enabled for all algorithms to account for $w$-effect in wide-field imaging.
 Briggs weighting with the robustness parameter fixed to $-0.25$ is considered.

 The choices of algorithm-specific parameters are detailed below.
 For WSClean, we enable the joint-channel deconvolution and consider 4 polynomial terms for spectral fitting.
 The $w$-gridder is selected for gridding and $w$-correction.
-The remaining parameters are set consistent with the considerations of \cite{wilber2023scalableI}, and the full WSClean command is shown in Appendix~\ref{sec:clean_cmd}.
-For comparison, the WSClean image cube is normalised channel-wise by the flux of the corresponding restoring beam as per \eqref{eq:clean_beam_area}.
-The regularisation parameter $\lambda$ in uSARA‑$\ell_{2,1}$ and the effective noise level for the denoisers in HyperAIRI are adjusted to 0.3 and 0.5 times the heuristic noise level \eqref{eq:heuristic} respectively.
-This adjustment improves the overall imaging quality while mitigating calibration artefacts.
+The remaining parameters are set consistent with the considerations of \citet{wilber2023scalableI}, and the full WSClean command is shown in Appendix~\ref{sec:clean_cmd}.
+For comparison, the WSClean image cube is normalized channel-wise by the flux of the corresponding restoring beam as per \eqref{eq:clean_beam_area}.
+The regularization parameter $\lambda$ in Hyper-uSARA and the effective noise level for the denoisers in HyperAIRI are adjusted to 0.3 and 0.5 times the heuristic noise level \eqref{eq:heuristic} respectively.
+This adjustment improves the overall imaging quality while mitigating calibration artifacts.
 The MATLAB-based measurement operator encapsulates a hybrid $w$-projection $w$-stacking approach to correct for the $w$-effect \citep{dabbech2022first, dabbech2025distributed}.